wp-plugins/updraftplus/readme.txt

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
 Are you ready to help speakers of your language?
 UpdraftPlus itself is ready and waiting - the only work needed is the translating.
-The translation process is easy - go here for instructions: <a href="http://updraftplus.com/translate/">http://updraftplus.com/translate/</a>.
+The translation process is easy, and web-based - go here for instructions: <a href="http://updraftplus.com/translate/">http://updraftplus.com/translate/</a>.
 (Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory).

 Many thanks to the existing translators: